Observations after Yin Yoga

 April 5, 2013.

 Had been thinking about re-sampling a kind of Yoga called Yin Yoga.
-By my own definition of this type of yoga and what I have learned about it, I would call it a more passive form of yoga.
+By my own definition of this type of yoga, and what I have learned about it, I would call it a more passive form of yoga.
 Which is not to say it is easy by any stretch of the imagination.
 (Ha!
 Get it?
 Stretch?)
 Anyway, Yin yoga holds fewer poses than most yoga sessions, but holds them much longer.
-Usually around 4, 5 8, or even 10 minutes for each pose.
-One of the purposes is to address the muscle and connective tissue at their finer levels.
-Yin Yoga usually can address the connective tissue of the tendons, ligaments and even effects the bones and joints.
-It has been said that Yin yoga targets the areas between the hips and knees.
-I can see that, but as everything is connected in the body, you can have the opportunity to bring positive effects to other areas as well.
+Poses can usually be held from a minimum of 2 minutes all the way up to several minutes after.
+One of the ideas in Yin is to address the muscle and connective tissue at their finer levels.
+Yin Yoga is effective in addressing the lower half of the body.
+Luckily, the body as a whole unit can benefit from this form of yoga, as the body is a connective entity.
+Some of the body structures that are receptive to this idea of yoga are: Connective tissues, tendons, ligaments, bones and joints.

 Filled out my waiver forms and proceeded downstairs to the lockers.
 I had: 2 coats.
 3 pairs of pants, a big helmet, facemask, a sweatshirt, 2 undershirts, boots, gloves, a yoga mat and a large plastic bottle of water.
-I crammed all of these things into a tiny locker!
+I crammed all of these things into a tiny locker.
 Yeah!
+It all fits!!
 Deep breath in…..and go class upstairs.

 Throughout the rest of the class, I practiced returning my awareness to the present moment during the sounds and challenging body sensations arising from resting in some of the poses.
 The class was 90 minutes in length and the time seemed to pass very quickly.
 I was slightly surprised that the class was over so quick by my perception.
 Hmm, maybe my mind was more focused on what I was doing than I “thought.”